A Travel Price Comparison for Germany Munich vs. Berlin for Attractions, Nightlife, Music, and Backpackers

 Berlin

-Munich and Berlin are comparable places to visit for students.
+Munich and Berlin are amazing places to visit for students.

 Munich is a great destination for students.
 The city is an economic hub for both Germany and Europe, so it attracts employees from around the world.
 There are many wonderful university programs, including a great business school in town.
 The city's multicultural setting makes it great for international students.